-Pain is a fact of life, and oftentimes a useful one at that.
+Pain is a fact of life and oftentimes a useful one.
 While it’s a partner we generally tend to loathe, pain is a partner that saves lives.
 It’s often through pain that people first become aware that something is wrong in their bodies, and it’s through following the pain that many physicians diagnose countless patients and often catch diseases that would otherwise end their lives.
 Pain gives us the natural apprehension and caution necessary for injuries to resolve themselves and heal.
-But pain can be misleading, superfluous, or unnecessary.
-By far the most patients who come into a doctor’s office are those worried about the pain they’re experiencing.
-And more and more Americans are finding themselves struggling and complaining about chronic back pain, problems with the knees and hip, and neck injuries.
-Meanwhile, thousands of Americans struggle with pain due to genetics and various diseases, from disc degeneration to fibromyalgia, and everything in between.
+But pain can be misleading, superfluous, or unnecessary

+By far, most patients who come into a doctor’s office worry about the pain they’re experiencing.
+More Americans are struggling and complaining about chronic pain and related injuries.
+Meanwhile, thousands of Americans struggle with pain due to genetics and various diseases, from disc degeneration to fibromyalgia and everything in between.
 To tackle these challenges head-on, the medical community needs to build an encompassing understanding of the nature of pain, its many shapes and forms, and the various collaborative pain management methods for effective diagnosis and treatment.

-The Challenges of Approaching Pain
+The Challenges of Addressing and Relieving Chronic Pain

 Pain is a sense, much like our other senses, and it is typically triggered when nociceptors in the body react to physical stimuli.
-For example, if you fall over and break a bone, the damage done to the body will send a severe pain signal to the brain, letting you know that something has gone terribly wrong and requires your immediate attention.
+For example, if you fall over and break a bone, the damage done to the body will send a severe pain signal to the brain, letting you know that something has gone wrong and requires your immediate attention.
 This may be dulled at first by a sudden rush of endorphins and adrenaline, which numb the pain somewhat.

 Pain is treated pharmacologically, psychologically, physically, and socially.
-Approaches have to take into account the fact that pain is a complex issue that changes very quickly and determining the exact cause of pain can be difficult in certain cases.
-Modern pain management specialists don’t lean immediately towards the narcotic option, because of the adverse risks associated with skipping straight to opioid medication.
+Approaches have to consider that pain is a complex issue that changes very quickly, and determining the exact cause of the pain can be difficult in certain cases.
+Modern, collaborative pain management does not lean immediately towards the narcotic option because of the adverse risks associated with skipping straight to opioid medication.
 Over-the-counter medication can help with certain forms of pain, but most of the time, it takes more than an anti-inflammatory to help a patient feel better.

 When patients experience pain, their personal perception of pain is unique.
 Some patients feel pain very differently from others, and pain tolerance is bound to a very long list of factors that may determine how a person perceives and manages their pain, including mood, culture, overall physical health, and more.
 Furthermore, the effects of pain, as well as the duration of the pain, can differ from case to case.

-This is why collaborative pain strategies are necessary, working with experts throughout different medical professions to develop a plan of action that considers a patient’s history, as well as all biopsychosocial factors.
+This is why collaborative pain management strategies are necessary, working with experts from different medical professions to develop a plan of action that considers a patient’s history and all biopsychosocial factors.
 Most importantly, pain management needs to incorporate the wishes and thoughts of the patient.
-Working with patients is just as important as working with other medical professionals, especially when the issue at hand is something as individual as pain.
+Working with patients is just as important as other medical professionals, especially when the issue is as individual as pain.

 By interacting with patients, pain management specialists can also discuss treatment options and determine what course of action works best in the patient’s favor.
 Pain management is not a matter of getting a formulaic checklist of treatments and working your way down from A to Z – it’s important to organize treatments in such a way that time and resources are spent efficiently and effectively to help the patient find relief, without wasting their time, energy, or financial resources.